Sheikh Mujibur Rahman: Founding of the Awami League

-The All Pakistan Awami Muslim League was founded on 23 June 1949 at the Rose Garden mansion on K. M. Das Lane in Old Dhaka.
+The All Pakistan Awami Muslim League was founded on 23 June 1949 at the Rose Garden mansion on K. M. Das Lane in Old Dhaka, which was organized by Yar Mohammad Khan and Abdul Hamid Khan Bhashani.
 Sheikh Mujib was elected as one of its joint secretaries.
 The term "Muslim" was later dropped from the party's nomenclature.
 The Awami League sought to represent both Muslims and Pakistan's religious minorities, including Bengali Hindus and Pakistani Christians.
 Hence, it dropped "Muslim" from its name to appeal to the minority votebanks.
 Suhrawardy joined the party within a few years and became its main leader.
 He relied on Sheikh Mujib to organise his political activities in East Bengal.
 Mujib became Suhrawardy's political protégé.
 Prior to partition, Suhrawardy mooted the idea of an independent United Bengal.
 But in Pakistan, Suhrawardy reportedly preferred to preserve the unity of Pakistan in a federal framework; while Mujib supported autonomy and was open to the idea of East Bengali independence.
-Mujib reportedly remarked that "[t]he Bengalis had initially failed to appreciate a leader of Mr. Suhrawardy’s stature.
+Mujib reportedly remarked that "[t]he Bengalis had initially failed to appreciate a leader of Mr. Suhrawardy's stature.
 By the time they learned to value him, they had run out of time".
 At the federal level, the Awami League was led by Suhrawardy.
-At the provincial level, the League was led by Sheikh Mujib who was given a free reign over the party's activities by Suhrawardy.
+At the provincial level, the League was led by Sheikh Mujib who was given a free rein over the party's activities by Suhrawardy.
 Mujib consolidated his control of the party.
 The Awami League veered away from the left-wing extremism of its founding president Maulana Bhashani.
 Under Suhrawardy and Mujib, the Awami League emerged as a centre-left party.